 Collections can be used to more efficiently process DML commands by passing all the values to be used for repetitive execution of a DELETE, INSERT, or UPDATE command in one pass to the database server rather than re-iteratively invoking the DML command with new values.
 The DML command to be processed in such a manner is specified with the FORALL statement.
-In addition, one or more collections are given in the DML command where different values are to be substituted each time the command is executed.
+In addition, one or more collections are given in the DML command is executed.